 Finally, some may want a card that offers rewards.
 While there are not many reward cards that make sense for first-time credit card users, there are some, like the Discover it® Cashback Match™ and the Barclaycard Rewards MasterCard®.
 I’m cautious about recommending reward credit cards to new cardholders, though, since the opportunity to earn rewards sometimes incentivizes overspending.
 As someone new to credit, your first priority should be building credit by managing your card responsibly, not earning rewards.
 After a year of responsible credit card use, those who always avoid interest by paying their monthly statement in full should have no problem qualifying for a card with better rewards programs.

 The Discover it® Cashback Match™ is an excellent choice for first-time cardholders.
 All Discover cards offer low fees including no late fees, no annual fee, no foreign transaction fees, and your first late payment fee is waived automatically.
 As with many credit cards, the interest rate you receive will vary based on your credit score when you apply, but this card has no penalty interest rate.
 (Most other credit cards will increase your interest rate after a payment is missed.)

-This card features rewards in the form of 5% cash back up to the quarterly maximum rotating categories, like gas, restaurants, Amazon.com, wholesale clubs and more, and 1% cash back on all other charges.
+This card features rewards in the form of 5% cash back at Amazon.com and Target now through December 2017, on up to $1,500 in purchases when you activate.
+Plus, 1% cash back on all other purchases.
 And with all of its cards, Discover is currently matching the rewards earned during your first year as a customer.
 At the end of that year, you will receive a cash back bonus equal to the rewards you’ve already earned.